Fraser-Cumming-QGIS/CAD-Importer-for-QGIS/README.md

 # CAD Importer

 CAD Importer is a QGIS Processing plugin for importing and preparing DWG and DXF drawings.
-This Plugin is a continuation from The QGIS DWGDXF Ingestion Tool from RobWilsonTas which can be found here: https://github.com/RobWilsonTas/QGIS_DWGDXF_Ingestion
+This Plugin is a continuation from the QGIS DWGDXF Ingestion Tool from RobWilsonTas which can be found here: https://github.com/RobWilsonTas/QGIS_DWGDXF_Ingestion

 ## Features